Last update: 10.24.2018

 Even if you’re not a techie, you would probably know that 500MB per month won’t get you too far if you want to use the free version of TunnelBear for Netflix.
 It is also possible that you will only be able to watch Netflix US with the paid version.

-If you are located in Australia, you can most likely forget about connecting to the UK or the US servers to access geo-restricted Netflix shows because the farther away you are from the servers, the biggest the drop can be in speeds.
+If you are located in Australia, you can most likely forget about connecting to the UK or the US servers to access geo-restricted Netflix shows because the farther away you are from the servers, the bigger the drop in speed can be.

 Another hit for BBC iPlayer fans: This VPN cannot be used to stream shows from the BBC iPlayer.